capactio/capact/ocf-spec/0.0.1/README.md

 Type is used in [Interface](#interface) and [Implementation](#implementation) as a description and validation of possible input and output parameters.
 The object, which stores JSON value matching JSON schema from Type, is called TypeInstance.

 The core Types are placed in the `core` directory.
-In the future, core Types will be embedded into the OCH server.
+In the future, core Types will be embedded into the Hub server.

 The [type-features.md](https://capact.io/docs/feature/type-features) describes all Type entity features.